digital-cargo/good-practice-truck-preadvice/README.md

 **Shipment**

-As the sharing of the AWB-Numbers of the Shipments on the truck is mandatory, a Shipment-LO must be created to link the pieces to the Waybill-Object.
+As the sharing of the AWB-Numbers of the Shipments on the truck is mandatory, a Shipment-Object must be created to link the pieces to the Waybill-Object.

 ```json
 {